-Nissa Rhee is an award-winning independent journalist who lives in Chicago.
-Her work has appeared in a variety of print and radio outlets, including The Christian Science Monitor, Chicago Reader, and Radio Netherlands Worldwide.
+Nissa Rhee is a Peabody award-nominated journalist who lives in Chicago.
+Her work has appeared in a variety of print and radio outlets, including The Christian Science Monitor, Chicago Reader and Radio Netherlands Worldwide.

-Nissa is frequently interviewed about her her reporting on the radio and in print, and she is available for speaking engagements.
+Nissa is frequently interviewed about her reporting on the radio and in print, and she is available for speaking engagements.

 Follow on Twitter @nissarhee